-The U.S. has a long-standing controlled foreign corporation ("CFC") regime, which is codified under Subpart F of the Code.
-Under Subpart F of the Code, the U.S. imposes a tax on the direct and indirect "U.S. shareholders" of a CFC based on the type of income earned by the CFC.
+• The U.S. has a long-standing controlled foreign corporation ("CFC") regime, which is codified under Subpart F of the Code.
+Under Subpart F of the Code, the U.S. imposes a tax on the direct and indirect "U.S. shareholders"

+of a CFC based on the type of income earned by the CFC.
 A U.S. shareholder is a U.S. person that directly, indirectly or constructively owns at least 10% of the vote or value of the corporation.
 A CFC is a foreign corporation with respect to which U.S. shareholders own more than 50% of the voting power or value the corporation's stock on any day during the foreign corporation's taxable year.
 Historically, the U.S. has taxed U.S. shareholders of a CFC only on the passive income (e.g., dividends, interest, royalties) earned by the CFC, subject to various exceptions.
 However, under the Global Intangible Low-Taxed Income ("GILTI") regime introduced by the TCJA, the U.S. now also taxes U.S. shareholders of a CFC based on the CFC's active income.
 Specifically, GILTI imposes a tax on the CFC's income that exceeds a 10% return on the CFC's investment, measured by using the corporation's tax basis, in its tangible assets used in the CFC's trade or business.
-U.S. shareholders subject to GILTI may avail themselves of several exceptions or reductions to the tax.
+S. shareholders subject to GILTI may avail themselves of several exceptions or reductions to the tax.
 For example, corporate U.S. shareholders of a CFC are allowed a 50% deduction on their share of the CFC's GILTI income, subjecting them to an effective GILTI rate of tax of 10.5%.
+The Green Book contains proposals to revise the GILTI rules in a manner that would be expected to be unfavorable to taxpayers, including reducing the deduction to 25%, eliminating the exemption for 10% of the CFC's investment in its tangible assets, and calculating GILTI on a jurisdiction-byjurisdiction basis to align the GILTI rules with OECD proposals.

 The U.S. also has a thin-capitalization regime, codified under Section 163(j).
 Generally, Section 163(j) limits the amount of interest that taxpayers may deduct to 30% of EBITDA for taxable years beginning before January 1, 2022.
 After 2022, taxpayers may deduct interest expense only up to 30% of EBIT.
-The 30% limitation applies to all of the taxpayer's interest expense, regardless of whether such interest expense accrues on related or third-party debt.
+The 30% limitation applies to all of the taxpayer's interest expense, regardless of whether such interest expense accrues on related or thirdparty debt.
 Further, interest expense deductions that are disallowed for any given tax year may be carried forward indefinitely.
 Special rules apply to interest expense on debt issued by a partnership (for U.S. federal tax purposes), including limitations on how the partners may in future taxable years deduct the partnership's excess interest expense.
+The Green Book contains a proposal to limit interest deductions for a U.S. member of a multinational group to the extent the U.S. member has a disproportionate amount of the multinational group's interest expense (when compared to the U.S. member's share of earnings of the multinational group).
+The Green Book proposal would work in tandem with Section 163(j) by limiting the amount of deductible interest expense in a tax year to the more restrictive of the two limitations.